Today, was my last day at Google!

-Since my start in March 2006, and during my progress to Webspam Analyst in the Search Quality team, I’ve seen, experienced, learned and worked on so many amazing things.
-I’ve seen technology that goes well beyond what I could ever dream of and many say it doesn’t exist yet.
-I feel extremely lucky to have been handed the privilege and the enormous responsibility to touch the core of one of the most successful companies in the world; the ability to see how the massive Internet world moves, how and where trends grow, where it has been and where it’s going… It surely is an amazing view from here.
+Since my start in March 2006, and during my progress to Webspam Analyst in the Search Quality team, I’ve seen, experienced, learned and worked on so many amazing things… I’ve seen technology that goes well beyond what I could ever dream of… And which many say it doesn’t exist yet.
+I feel extremely lucky, to have been handed so many privileges and responsibilities.
+To touch the core of one of the most successful companies in the world.
+The ability to see how the massive Internet world moves; how and where trends grow; where it has been and where it’s going… It surely is an amazing view from here.

-I’m really proud of the many things I achieved, all the chances Google gave me from learning to travel; representing Google as a Search expert in conferences in Brazil, Mexico, Argentina, Dublin and Turkey; the insane amount of interviews I never dreamed I would be giving; and the level of communication I achieved with everyone that follows me on Twitter and on Google+.
+I’m really proud of the many things I and my team achieved.
+All the chances Google gave me from learning, to travel.
+Representing Google as a Search expert in conferences in Brazil, Mexico, Argentina, Dublin and Turkey.
+The insane amount of interviews I never dreamed I would be giving.
+And the level of communication I achieved with everyone that follows me on Twitter and on Google+.

-Leaving Google, and the extraordinary Search Quality/Webspam team is by far the hardest decision I’ve ever had to make, but I feel that the time has come for me to move on to exciting entrepreneurial challenges, do something new and travel to Brazil.
-Hopefully you will hear more about it when it’s ready, for now I can only say “stay tuned” and keep your eyeballs in this name Engeeno.
+Leaving Google, and the extraordinary Search Quality/Webspam team is by far the hardest decision I’ve ever had to make.
+But I feel that the time has come for me to move on to exciting entrepreneurial challenges.
+Hopefully, you will hear more about it when it’s ready.
+For now, I can only say: Stay tuned.

 A step back?
 Maybe… But only to gain momentum.